robertorcosta/azure-docs.pt-br/articles/expressroute/howto-circuit-cli.md

 ## <a name="create"></a>Criar e provisionar um circuito do ExpressRoute

-### <a name="1-sign-in-to-your-azure-account-and-select-your-subscription"></a>1.
-Entre na sua conta do Azure e selecione sua assinatura
+### <a name="1-sign-in-to-your-azure-account-and-select-your-subscription"></a>1. entre em sua conta do Azure e selecione sua assinatura

 Para iniciar sua configuração, entrar na sua conta do Azure.
 Se usar o "Experimente" do CloudShell, você é conectado automaticamente.
 Use o exemplo a seguir para ajudar a conectar: